 Be aware of HPV

-HPV is an extremely common virus, “8 in 10 of us get HPV at some point in their life”3.
-HPV is spread by skin-to-skin contact of the genital area, which means that anyone who has ever been sexually active could be infected.
+HPV is an extremely common virus, with 8 in 10 of us getting HPV at some point in our lives.3 It’s spread by skin-to-skin contact of the genital area, which means that anyone who has ever been sexually active could be infected.

 The body’s immune system will usually clear up HPV infections and generally most people don’t even know they have contracted the virus.
-Cervical cancer itself is not infectious.
+Cervical cancer itself is not infectious and having HPV does not mean you will get cancer.3

 What about the HPV vaccine?

-Although having the vaccine reduces your chances of getting cervical cancer, it doesn’t eliminate them.
+Although having the vaccine reduces your chances of getting cervical cancer, it doesn’t eliminate them completely which is why attending screenings are still important.

-It is believed that smoking impairs local immunity in the cervix meaning that HPV is more likely to cause the abnormal changes in cells that can result in the cancer developing.
+It is believed that smoking weakens the immune system and impairs local immunity in the cervix.
+This means that HPV is more likely to cause the abnormal changes in cells which can result in the cancer developing.

 What about oral contraceptives?

-Research suggests that women who have taken oral contraceptives for at least 5 years have a higher chance of getting cervical cancer, but the risk remains small, with one study stating 10%.5
+Research suggests that women who have taken oral contraceptives for 5 years plus have a higher chance of getting cervical cancer.
+The risk remains smallest for those who have taken it for under 5 years, with one study stating an increased risk of 10%.5

-Bear in mind that the pill can help protect you against womb and ovarian cancers.
-After ten years off the pill, your risk level returns to normal.
+It’s worth noting that the pill can help protect against womb and ovarian cancers.

 What are the symptoms of cervical cancer?